frogLiving/reInstallSCCM/README.md

 This script comes with several parameters that will need to be set in order to work correctly.
 I will list those below.
 They are line item 9 of the script.

 ### WMI cleanup script
-If you don't want to use the WMI clean up script simply comment out line 97.
+If you don't want to use the WMI clean up script you can now run the following parameter to skipp this step: "-fixWMI 0"

 ### Custom settings
 $path = "Path of install files"</br>